A timeline of the Wedgwood Community Club and Wedgwood Community Council:

 - Late 2000s: A large condo development (eventually completed as the Jasper Apartments) proposed for 8606 35th Ave NE re-energizes the community around land use issues.
 The WCC’s Wedgwood Vision Project engages the community in producing the Wedgwood Vision Plan.

-- 2010: One of the first major efforts to emerge from the Vision Plan is pursuit of a new park in Wedgwood to serve as a gathering space near the retail core.
+- 2010: One of the first major efforts to emerge from the Vision Plan is the pursuit of a new park in Wedgwood to serve as a gathering space near the retail core.
 The Morningside Substation site is identified and acquired but plans are put on hold for the Seattle Parks Dept. to develop budget for maintenance of new parks.
+The former Morningside Substation is acquired by the Seattle Parks Dept but is land-banked for future development.

 - 2012: Final print edition of the Wedgwood Echo community council newsletter is produced in May 2012, its demise due to paper and postage costs.
-The WCC increases emphasis on news via the webpage, Facebook, Twitter and e-mail notifications.
+The WCC increases emphasis on news via its webpage, Facebook, Twitter and e-mail notifications.
 Wedgwood historian Valarie Bunn opens a blog site called Wedgwood in Seattle History to continue telling stories of the neighborhood.

-2013-2014: The Future of 35th Ave NE Committee continues the work of land use planning which began with the wake-up call of the “condo controversy” in 2008.
+- 2013-2015: The Future of 35th Ave NE Committee continues the work of land use planning following recommendations within the Wedgwood Vision Plan.

 - 2015-2016: The Wedgwood Community Council continues to advocate for land use planning by meeting with City Councilmembers to present the Future of 35th Plan for adoption.
 For parks planning, in 2015 the Wedgwood Community Council created the Picnic Place at the corner of NE 86th Street for interim use of the site which has been on-hold for park development.
 For community events, a first-ever Wedgwood Community Picnic was held in September 2016.
 The program was at The Gathering Place at Hunter Tree Farm and included children’s entertainment, music, info tables from local businesses, and food trucks.